localhook/localhook/README.md

 2) Configure a new webhook on the server

-- go to https://yourdomain.com/admin (enter login / password)
+- go to https://yourdomain.com/admin (default auth: admin / admin)
-- Type a webhook path, ex : webhook_1
+- Type a webhook path, ex : `webhook_1`
-- store the generated hash (GENERATED_HASH).
+- Store somewhere the generated private key.

 3) Install, configure and run the client: